-Now you can easily run JetComp.exe from the MonTel Application/support directory.
-Here are the following steps to repair Access database using JetComp.exe:
+Now you can easily run JetComp.exe from the Montel Application/support directory.
+Here are the following steps to repair database using JetComp.exe:

-You need to enter full path (MonTel Datadirectory/CLIENTDB) and full name ([ClientDB] section ClientDatabaseName + “.MDB”) that is likely to be CLIENT32.MDB.
+Step 2: You need to enter the full path (MonTel Datadirectory/CLIENTDB) and full name ([ClientDB] section ClientDatabaseName + “.MDB”) that is likely to be CLIENT32.MDB.

-Note: don’t make modification in any other fields.
+Note: don’t make modifications in any other fields.

 Step 3: At last tap to the Compact option.